wp-plugins/portfolio-wp/readme.txt

 * Design Customization
 * Custom CSS & JS

-Live previews & GOLD packages are available [here](http://portfoliopluginwp.com).
+[Here](http://portfoliopluginwp.com) you can find a detailed information regarding premium features and plans.
+There are also some predefined live previews and showcases to help you choose the best one that meets your needs.

-If you have a question, don't hesitate and contact us here 'support@portfoliopluginwp.com'.
+If you have a question contact us at support@portfoliopluginwp.com.

 == Installation ==

 1. Unzip portfolio-wp.zip
 2. Upload the portfolio-wp folder to your blog
 3. Just Activate it
-4. You've successfully installed the plugin

 == Screenshots ==